lightning/bolts/02-peer-protocol.md

     - MAY include `upfront_shutdown_script`.
   - if it includes `open_channel_tlvs`:
     - MUST include `upfront_shutdown_script`.
+  - if it includes `channel_type`:
+    - MUST set it to a defined type representing the type it wants.
+    - MUST use the smallest bitmap possible to represent the channel type.
+    - SHOULD NOT set it to a type containing a feature which was not negotiated.

 The sending node SHOULD:
   - set `to_self_delay` sufficient to ensure the sender can irreversibly spend a commitment transaction output, in case of misbehavior by the receiver.